ccallawa/alyvix_doc/getting_started/using_selector.rst

       :alt: Selecting a row in Alyvix Selector
       :target: ../_images/as_getting_started_example_selected.png

 #.
-Next click on the :wbutton:`DUPLICATE` button at the bottom right, which will copy the
+Then click on the :wbutton:`DUPLICATE` button at the bottom right, which will copy the
    :guilabel:`settings` object and call it :guilabel:`settings_copy`:

    .. image:: images/as_getting_started_example_duplicated.png